SolaceLabs/kafka-client-proxy-to-solace/README.md

 - **No transactions**: Kafka transaction semantics not supported
 - **Consumer commits**: Mapped to Solace message acknowledgments

-This usage model allows existing Kafka applications to seamlessly publish and consume messages through the Solace broker without any code changes, while taking advantage of Solace's hierarchical topics and flexible routing capabilities.
+This usage model allows existing Kafka applications to seamlessly publish and consume messages through Solace without any code changes, while taking advantage of Solace's hierarchical topics and flexible routing capabilities.